 In addition to the everyday stress we've touched upon in this article, holidays carry the extra burden of high expectations.
 We want holidays to be perfect, and we run ourselves ragged trying to make them so.
 When you juggle this many balls in the air, it's no wonder that Thanksgiving or Christmas with the family can make you feel like a walking zombie.

-Hide yourself away from the thoughts of these energy-zapping holidays by reading some of the stories on the next page.
+Hide yourself away from the thoughts of these energy-zapping holidays by reading some of the stories below.